tracim/tracim/system_packages/README.md

 - `server_packages.list`: packages needed to run Tracim's backend with apache2 and uwsgi.

 > [!IMPORTANT]
-> The pushpin dependency must be installed manually, as currently there are no APT package for Debian 13 Trixie.
+> Pushpin is not packaged in Debian 13 Trixie.
+You must add the official pushpin.org repo to source list in order to install pushpin.
 > See https://pushpin.org/docs/install/